How Do You Control Uniform Costs When Employee Turnover Is High?

 Improving order accuracy

-Employee specific kits help limit sizing errors and unnecessary reorders.
+Employee specific packaging helps limit sizing errors and unnecessary reorders.

 Supporting day one readiness